ubcshen/bench-rest-test-front-end/README.md

 and then display it on a page and also output the sum of all the amount

+<b>Right now the Date and Company can be sorted by clicking on it</b>

 Additional Modules i am using for this project are<br/>
 1. axios it handles fetch better than the js Fetch()<br/>
 2. classnames. so i can use multi classname for one element<br/>